 Could you live on only 50 liters (13 gallons) of water a day?
 To better understand the water shortages threatening more and more cities around the world, host Nelufar Hedayat limits herself to 50 liters of water for all her cooking, cleaning, and drinking.
-She also talks to people in Cape Town, South Africa, about how they averted Day Zero, the day their water supply was going to run dry.
+She talks to South African water expert Mike Muller and others in Cape Town, South Africa, about how they averted Day Zero, the day their water supply was going to run dry.

 Note: We encourage you to listen to the audio if you are able, as it includes emotion not captured by the transcript.
 Please check the corresponding audio before using any quotes.

 It’s only day one and I already failed this morning because I flushed the toilet.

 WOMAN ON PHONE:

 NELUFAR: Oh my god, I think a lot.

 This is “Course Correction,” a podcast from the Doha Debates.
 Each episode we’ll look at one big global problem — and meet the people who are actively working to fix it.

 I’m Nelufar Hedayat, and I’m trying not to flush my toilet.
 Why, you ask?
 Well, because I’ve challenged myself to live on only 50 liters of water per day, just like the residents of Cape Town, South Africa.

 Cape Town is about to become the first city on Earth to run out of water.